Compare Quotes in 2 Minutes

 6. Bundled services:

-If you have multiple policies with the same insurer, such as car, home, and health, companies will usually reciprocate your loyalty with a discount.
+Companies will usually reciprocate your loyalty with a discount if you have multiple policies with the same insurer, such as car, home, and health.

 7. Good student:

-If you are under 25 and a student with a GPA of at least 3.0, insurance companies will often reward you with a discount of about 5% and even more.
+If you are under 25 and a student with a GPA of at least 3.0, insurance companies will often reward you with a discount of about 5% or more.

 If you’re a resident of New Jersey, Hawaii, or California and meet specific eligibility requirements, you may qualify for state-subsidized auto insurance.

-Be sure to get multiple quotes and closely compare them before buying a policy.
-Start your quote now by entering your zip code and save hundreds.
+Be sure to get multiple quotes and closely compare first month free car insurance policies in minutes.
+Start your quote now by entering your zip code and compare the best rates where you live.